HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function getPagedForgersStakesByDelegator(address delegator, int32 startIndex, int32 pageSize) external view returns (int32 nextIndex, StakeDataForger[] memory listOfForgerStakes);

      Returns the paginated list of stakes delegated by a specific address, grouped by forger.<br>
      Each element of the list is the total amount delegated to  a specific forger.
-The datasctucture has the following format:<br>
+The data structure has the following format:<br>

           struct StakeDataForger {
                bytes32 signPubKey;